sarukuku/fi-tld-scraper/README.md

 # .fi TLD scraper
-A command line tool that scrapes data of .fi domains from an open api provided by the The Finnish Communications Regulatory Authority and saves the results to a JSON file.
+A command line tool that scrapes data of .fi domains from an open api provided by the The Finnish Communications Regulatory Authority and saves the results to a JSON file and to a CSV file.

 ## How to install
 Clone or download the repository and run `yarn` in it.